Skip to Main Content

 Introduction

-It's good practice to evaluate each source you are considering using to ensure the material is credible and suits your research needs.
+Evaluating each source you are considering using is good practice to ensure the material is credible and suits your research needs.

-You can use the processes and guiding questions listed in the following sections to determine whether potential sources are relevant to your needs and if you feel comfortable using them in your research!
+The processes and guiding questions listed in the following sections can help you determine whether potential sources are relevant to your needs and whether you feel comfortable using them in your research!

-Parts of the content contained on this page have been adapted, with changes, from Mike Caulfield's SIFT (The Four Moves) under a CC BY 4.0 License.
+This page's content has been adapted, with changes, from Mike Caulfield's SIFT (The Four Moves), which is licensed under a CC BY 4.0 License.

 Critically Evaluating Sources